TablePress/TablePress/readme.md

 **Languages and Localization?**

 The plugin currently includes the following languages:

 English and German.

 I'd really appreciate it, if you would translate the plugin into your language!
 Using Heiko Rabe's WordPress plugin [Codestyling Localization](http://www.code-styling.de/english/development/wordpress-plugin-codestyling-localization-en/) that really is as easy as pie.
 Just install the plugin, add your language, create the .po-file, translate the strings in the comfortable editor and create the .mo-file.
 It will automatically be saved in TablePress's plugin folder.
 If you send me the .mo- and .po-file, I will gladly include them into future plugin releases.

 There is also a .pot-file available to use in the "i18n" subfolder.
 Of course you can also use [poEdit](http://www.poedit.net/) as your editor, which also works nicely.

+**Development**

+You can follow the development of TablePress more closely in its official GitHub repository at https://github.com/TobiasBg/TablePress.

 **Where can I get more information?**